samjtro/mern/README.md

 # mern

-usage: create a git repo with the Node gitignore, then: `curl 'https://raw.githubusercontent.com/samjtro/mern/main/setup' > setup; chmod +x setup; ./setup`
+create a git repo with the Node gitignore, then:

+`curl 'https://raw.githubusercontent.com/samjtro/mern/main/setup' > setup; chmod +x setup; ./setup`

 ## what does this do?